5 Ways to Overcome a Critical Spirit

 - Believe that you are valuable and loved.
 When we fully grasp that God’s love isn’t dependent on our ability to earn his favor, we can stop measuring ourselves against everyone around us and find our value and self-worth in Christ.
 Acknowledging that we are all works in process gives us room to extend grace to ourselves and to others when we fall short of some imagined standard.

+- Have a gracious spirit.
 The opposite of a critical spirit is a gracious spirit.
 People who possess a gracious spirit have a deep understanding of God’s mercy and goodness.
 They’re quick to recognize their own need for mercy and are willing to extend that same mercy to others because they’re thankful for how God has dealt with them.
 They’re also well aware that the way they treat others will, in large part, determine how God will deal with them.

 James 2:13 warns us, “So you must show mercy to others, or God will not show mercy to you when he judges you.
 But the person who shows mercy can stand without fear at the judgment.”